Gerard Malanga: Andy Warhol and the Factory

+Upon returning to New York, Malanga apologized to Warhol for the forgeries and resumed work at the Factory after Warhol survived an assassination attempt in June 1968.
+During his absence, Warhol had asked his boyfriend Jed Johnson to take over as his assistant, but Johnson did not like the hands-on, messy work of silkscreening, prompting Warhol to call Malanga back.
+After completing a painting of Dominique T., Malanga shifted his focus to editing the College Rental Service for Warhol's films and managing bookings.
 In 1969, Malanga managed the "Andy Warhol Theater: Boys to Adore Galore" under his company, Poetry on Film.
 The theater showed male pornographic films for six weeks.
 He hired Jim Carroll to work in the box office and fellow Warhol superstar Joe Dallesandro as the projectionist.
-Later that year, Malanga became a founding editor of Warhol's Interview magazine.
-In 1970, he left Warhol's studio to pursue his work in photography.
+Later that year, Malanga became a founding editor of Warhol's Interview magazine, a role he kept until he left the Factory in 1970.

 In the 1970s, more fake Warhol screen prints appeared in Europe, and Warhol suspected they were made by Malanga.
 Malanga denied that he had done them, but this created a strain in their relationship.
 In a December 1976 diary entry, Warhol said: "Ran into Gerard Malanga.
 Gerard wrote to Fred asking why he wouldn't let him do photography for Interview, I guess he just wants a press pass.
 Fred won't have anything to do with Gerard because we're still getting repercussions from all the fake Electric Chairs we think he did, they're being resold and resold and each time the money involved gets bigger, so Fred isn't about to give Gerard anything."

-Photography career
+Poetry and photography career

-His portraits were considered by Malanga to be "poetry on film."
-Nearly all of the major poetry magazines published his poems.

-Malanga has photographed several poets and artists over the years including, Charles Olson, Iggy Pop, William Burroughs, and Herbert Gericke.
+By the time Malanga left Warhol's Factory to pursue photography in 1970, he had already written numerous poetry books.
+Malanga does not view photography as a substitute for poetry but as a complementary practice, describing his portraits as "poetry on film."
+He characterized poetry as an introspective, solitary act and photography as outward-facing and immediate; together, they formed his distinctive mode of self-expression.
+This relationship occasionally intersected in his writing, where poems reflect photographic processes, though his photographs themselves resist literary interpretation, with narrative reserved for poetry.
+Nearly all major poetry magazines published his work.

+His career in photography began in 1969 when The Paris Review commissioned him to interview poet Charles Olson.
+As the magazine paired interviews with portraits, Malanga photographed Olson himself; the resulting image was widely acclaimed and marked the start of his photographic practice.
+Largely self-taught and working intuitively, he went on to build an extensive archive of portraits, photographing figures such as Mick Jagger, Iggy Pop, William Burroughs, Allen Ginsberg, Patti Smith, Duke Ellington, Jasper Johns, and Tennessee Williams.
-In 1973, the University of Wisconsin-Parkside Library hosted a touring exhibition featuring 110 of Malanga's portraits.

-In 1975, Malanga performed a reading of his poems and shown his film April Diary at the Sears Harkness Theater in Binghamton, New York.
+In 1973, the University of Wisconsin–Parkside Library hosted a touring exhibition of 110 of his portraits.
+In 1975, Malanga presented a reading of his poetry and screened his film April Diary at the Sears Harkness Theater in Binghamton, New York.